Hurricane Joaquin: Bahamas

 Long Island was subject to an immense 18 ft storm surge that flooded homes with up to 12 ft of water.
 Southern areas of the island suffered considerable devastation; the surge washed out coastal roadways and drove numerous fishing boats ashore.
 The district's Member of Parliament, Loretta Butler-Turner, estimated that 75% of all fishing vessels there were destroyed.
 This, combined with heavy losses to farms and crops, threatened the livelihoods of many residents.
 About 20 individuals required rescue on Long Island, while some hurricane shelters became compromised by water entrance.
-The bodies of dead animals were seen floating in the water.
+Dead animals were seen floating in the water.
 Strong winds unroofed dozens of homes, and many structures were fully destroyed.
+The clinic in Clarence Town was destroyed after a neighboring house's roof was blown onto it, resulting in the loss of medical supplies, files, and equipment.
 Northern parts of the island fared better in comparison.
 The winds and flooding took a large toll on native vegetation, even well inland.